JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 ### Api protection auth server

 `apiApprovedIssuer` property enables to set more than one authorization servers.
 By default, the current auth-server is set.
-You can add more server separated by comma.
+You can add more servers separated by commas.

 ```javascript
  apiApprovedIssuer": ["https://<jans.auth.server>,https://<gluu.server>,https://<anyAuth.server>"]